djcutch/OPNsense-Dashboard/configure.md

 Influx v2 URL: Your InfluxDB URL, this will be the IP address or hostname of your system that is running InfluxDB.
 E.g http://192.168.1.10:8086

-Influx v2 Organization: Your InfluxDB Organization
+Influx v2 Organization: Your InfluxDB Organization (opnsense)

-Influx v2 Bucket: Your InfluxDB Bucket
+Influx v2 Bucket: Your InfluxDB Bucket (opnsense)

 ![](https://www.bsmithio.com/post/opnsense-dashboard/influxbucket.png)